AlienMajik/pwnagotchi_plugins/README.md

 ### 2. Client Scoring System 🎯

 **What's New:**
-Clients are scored based on signal strength and activity to prioritize high-value targets.
+Clients are scored based on signal strength and activity to prioritize high-value targets (now with decay for updated scores and LRU caching for efficiency).

 **How It Works:**
-- Scores calculated as (signal + 100) * activity.
+- Scores calculated as (signal + 100) * activity, with exponential decay on updates.
 - In Tactical Mode, only clients with scores ≥50 are attacked.

 **Why It's Better:**